joyceyu6/web-tool-natural-language-processing/README.md

 * Build tool - Webpack with dev and prod environments
 * Webpack Loaders - babel, style, CSS, sass, MiniCssExtract
 * Webpack Plugins - HtmlWebPack, CleanWebpack
+* Service Worker
+* Unit Test - Jest

 ## How to run the code
-1. Install NPM or upgrade NPM if you already have it installed (`npm-v`)
+1. Install NPM or upgrade NPM if you already have it installed
 > npm install
 >npm install -g npm@latest